pulkitmathurgoogle/ApplicationIntegrationBootCamp/labs/Connectors/pub-sub-trigger-Salesforce/README.md

       - Expand the CloudPubSubMessage JSON variable in the Variables list and drag the CloudPubSubMessage.data variable to the first Input row
       - Click + (Add a function) next to the CloudPubSubMessage.data variable to view the drop-down list of available functions
       - Select TO_JSON() to convert the CloudPubSubMessage.data value to a JSON and add the function GET_PROPERTY
       - Click `Variable or Value` and then click `Value` section on the left.
 Now select "String" from the drop down and Enter `Name` as the value.
-This is to extract the Name value from the JSON we well get from the pub/sub topic
+This is to extract the Name value from the JSON we will get from the pub/sub topic

-      - Click the first row in the Output column and drag and drop connctorInputPayload.FirstName
+      - Click the first row in the Output column and drag and drop connectorInputPayload.FirstName
       - Similarly, configure the LastName mapping
 ![alt text](images/datamapping.png)